Baseball Positions by Number

 Digital Position and Lineup Management

-Knowing the nine positions and their numbers is the foundation of coaching communication.
-Lineup cards, scorecards, practice plans, and scouting reports all use these numbers as shorthand.
+Knowing the nine positions and their roles is the foundation of coaching communication.
+Lineup cards, scorecards, practice plans, and tryout evaluation forms all use these roles as shorthand.
 The challenge grows when you manage a full roster across a season: tracking who played which position, how many innings at each spot, and whether every player got fair rotation.

 Platforms like Striveon let you record player positions alongside evaluation scores from tryouts and practices, so you can see which athletes are developing at each position over time instead of relying on memory.